 Researchers at the University of Bristol Cabot Institute recently published a report that reveals that Earth is experiencing ecological change at a greater rate than ever seen before.
 The team documented the amount of atmospheric carbon dioxide released during a global environmental event 120 million years ago, in which volcanic activity contributed to the rise in atmospheric CO2.
 After comparing this data with the contemporary rate of increasing greenhouse gases, the researchers determined that today’s rate of change is far quicker than anything before, which is an alarming piece of information given that this dramatic volcanic event resulted in mass extinctions on the planet.

 The team at University of Bristol turned to the past to better understand climate change today.
-“Past records of must be well characterized if we want to understand how it affected or will affect ecosystems,” says lead author Dr. David Naaf.
+“Past records of climate change must be well characterized if we want to understand how it affected or will affect ecosystems,” says lead author Dr. David Naaf.
 The team picked an event which demonstrated similar conditions to those experienced today.
 “The change, however, appears to have been far slower than that of today, taking place over hundreds of thousands of years, rather than the centuries over which human activity is increasing atmospheric carbon dioxide levels,” says Naaf.

 Related: “Resurrection plants” could offer hope as climate change decimates crops